About the Project

 Engineered Feasibility Study

-The Partnership initiated an Engineered Feasibility Study (EFS) to identify potential improvement projects that can ensure the safety and reliability of the highway while protecting the area’s critical economic, environmental and cultural resources.
+The Partnership initiated an Engineered Feasibility Study (EFS) to identify potential improvement projects that can ensure the safety and reliability of the highway while protecting the area’s critical economic, environmental, and cultural resources.
 The study is a detailed investigation that considers a full range of needs, options, ideas, opportunities, and constraints.
 The EFS is used as a reference document that identifies potential improvement projects, enabling Caltrans to respond to and compete for various project funding sources as they become available.
-The Engineered Feasibility Study was completed in 2015 and the entire study is available in the Document Library.
+The EFS was completed in 2015 and the entire study is available in the Document Library.

 Project Study Report

-The next step in the process was to develop the Project Study Report.
+The next step in the process was to develop the Project Study Report (PSR).
 This report performs a more detailed analysis of the alternatives recommended for further study in the EFS as they relate to the cost, scope, and schedule of developing the project.
 During this study, alternatives and alignments were refined with more precise cost estimates along with more detailed technical analysis of proposed structures and right-of-way.
-The Project Study Report was completed in 2016 and the entire report is available in the Document Library.
+The PSR was completed in 2016 and the entire report is available in the Document Library.

 Preliminary Geotechnical and Environmental Studies

 Funding for the project was initiated in May of 2017, when the California Transportation Commission approved $5 million for Caltrans to perform preliminary geotechnical investigations.
-Because the alternative routes all run through areas of historic landslides, the preliminary Geotechnical studies are needed to reveal if the alignments can be constructed as proposed or if doing so will result in the same sort of problems we have now at Last Chance Grade.
+Because the alternative routes all run through areas of historic landslides, the preliminary Geotechnical studies are needed to reveal if the alignments can be constructed as proposed or if doing so will result in the same sort of problems currently being experienced at Last Chance Grade.

 In March 2019, the California Transportation Commission approved an additional $45 million for Caltrans to complete the environmental phase of the project.
 These studies will help us understand if there are major environmental issues that could rule out any of the current alternatives.
 Tree surveys will be performed in select locations to provide estimates of impacts to old growth redwoods.
 Caltrans and its Partners could ultimately make adjustments to the project alternatives or even eliminate alternatives based on information provided by the geotechnical investigations and tree surveys.